 - Bone’s elasticity, strength, and density

 - Presence of systemic disease or vitamin or mineral deficiencies

 Types of fractures

 When direct trauma is applied to a bone, tapping fractures, penetrating fractures or crush fractures are the most common types of fractures encountered.
-Traction, compressive or rotational fractures result from indirect application of force to the axis of the bone.
+Traction, compressive or rotational fractures result from the indirect application of force to the axis of the bone.

 Once a fracture occurs, healing starts by either primary direct healing or secondary healing.
 Primary healing is achieved with the proper anatomic reduction of the fractured segments along with compression.
 Primary healing is characterized by modeling of the bone without the formation of callus.

 Secondary healing occurs when anatomic reduction or compression is not feasible and is characterized by the formation of a callus around the fractured segment, followed by external bony re-modeling; therefore, secondary healing is characterized by four main stages: